Paola Bassanese is a freelance author and writer specialising in food, lifestyle and entertainment.

 - Storytelling skills to engage the reader and facilitate conversions (sales)

-- A good understanding of search engine optimisation (SEO)
+- A good understanding of search engine optimization (SEO)

 - The ability to fact-check information and refer to reputable sources